sobjornstad/dreamdir/README.md

 You may also wish to set the environment variable `$DREAMDIR` to the path to your dreamdir and symlink the `dr` script somewhere on your `$PATH`; this way you can run `dr` from anywhere in your filesystem.

 If you want to use any graphs, you should `mkdir graphs`.

+There are two implementations of the dreamdir word count program, one in C and one in Python.
+The Python one will be acceptable for small dreamdirs, but the C implementation is over 20 times faster and is therefore better for large numbers of dreams.
+You can build the C implementation by changing into the scripts directory and running `make`; this requires gcc.
+The `word-count` function of `dr` will automatically choose the C implementation if it has been built, and the Python implementation otherwise.

+(Note: The C implementation probably doesn’t count multibyte characters exactly right; this leads to insignificant errors if you use only a few as I do, but might be a problem if you’re writing in a non-Latin alphabet.
+Let me know if you have problems or suggestions for this.)

 I keep my dreamdir under `git` control to keep track of any revisions I make to headers and dreams and as an extra backup against scripting and [PEBKAC](https://en.wikipedia.org/wiki/User_error#Acronyms_and_other_names) errors.
 You may wish to do likewise.